dereuromark/cakephp-tools/docs/Upgrade.md

 # Migration from 3.x to 4.x

+## ArrayType
+- ArrayType has been moved to Shim plugin

-## Session
+## TestSuite
-- SessionComponent and SessionHelper now need to be handled through request object.
+The functionality has been moved to Shim plugin